-- Who is eligible to purchase an iNext card?
+- Who is eligible to purchase an iNext protection plan?

-Any individual 13 years of age and older who is a resident of the United States may obtain an iNext Insurance policy.
+Any individual 13 years of age and older who is a resident of the United States may obtain an iNext travel protection plan.

-Like many travel/medical insurance plans, the coverage provided by iNext is secondary to any other coverage that you may have.
-In other words, if you are covered by another insurance policy or plan — whether personal, parental, or through your sending institution — then that is your primary coverage.
-Prior to departure, you should contact your primary insurance carrier to determine what, if any, accidents or illnesses may be covered overseas.
+Like many travel medical protection plans, the coverage provided by all iNext Supplemental Protection Plans is secondary to any other coverage that you may have.
+In other words, if you are covered by another protection policy or plan — whether personal, parental, or through your sending institution — then that is your primary coverage.
+Prior to departure, you should contact your primary protection carrier to determine what, if any, accidents or illnesses may be covered overseas.

-In the event that you must file a claim for reimbursement of medical expenses incurred while you are abroad, please note that you must first file a claim with your primary insurance carrier to determine what, if any, portion of those medical expenses are reimbursable through your primary coverage.
-Subsequently, you should file a claim with Seven Corners for any amount that was not covered by your primary insurance.
-If you have no other coverage in place, the iNext coverage becomes primary, up to the stated benefit maximums of your plan and subject to the terms and exclusions of the policy.
+In the event that you must file a claim for reimbursement of medical expenses incurred while you are abroad, please note that you must first file a claim with your primary protection carrier to determine what, if any, portion of those medical expenses are reimbursable through your primary coverage.
+Subsequently, you should file a claim with Co-ordinated Benefit Plans, LLC for any amount that was not covered by your primary protection.
+If you have no other coverage in place, the iNext coverage becomes primary, up to the stated benefit maximums of your plan and subject to the terms and exclusions of the plan.

-While abroad, you should have your primary insurance carrier information readily available.
+While abroad, you should have your primary protection carrier information readily available.
 During the claims process, you will be asked to submit the following:

 - Name of primary insurance carrier